Home > Hobbies > Questions

 Fill a glass jar with tap water, leaving only a little bit of air at the top.
 Put it in your freezer, and leave it there until just before it begins to freeze.
 It takes experimentation to find the precise timing; be careful that it doesn’t actually freeze far enough to burst and make a mess in your freezer.
 Once you have the timing down, take the jar out of the freezer and slowly turn it over and back again to convince yourself that it’s still 100% liquid.
 Then rapidly twist, shake & spin the jar in your hand, causing as much motion of the water as you can.
 In just a few seconds, you’ll see the water turn white as it suddenly fills with floating ice crystals, which rapidly cascade into a jar full of slush.
 If the water is cold enough, it’ll freeze almost solid.
 The strangest thing I ever saw was once when I took the jar from the freezer, took the cap off, and poured some of the water into a glass.
 It poured clear and smooth, but the glass was filling up with slush!
 Question is: why does this happen?

 Jim Horn replies: “Cool!!!
 (Yes, literally, too) Y’all rediscovered ‘supercooling’.
 It turns out that most material phase change temperatures are well defined but it DOES require something to trigger the change itself.
-In other words, liquid water, if really pure, can be cooled to as low as 40 below without freezing.
+In other words, liquid water, if really pure, can be cooled to as low as 40 degrees below zero without freezing.
 Then if anything triggers the freezing process, look out!
 This little tidbit has killed lotsa airplanes - many clouds at freezing temperature still have liquid water drops just waiting for a freezing trigger.
 A collision with an airplane’s wing/propellor/engine provides just that.
 And the airplane grows INCHES of really gnarly ice in moments and falls down.

-A similar event at the other end of the scale is superheating - taking water above 212 degrees at sea level without it boiling.
+“A similar event at the other end of the scale is superheating - taking water above 212°F (100°C) at sea level without it boiling.
 Often happens in Microwaves - heat a cup of water, dump in the cocoa mix, and scald the !@#$%^&* out of your hand as the mix bursts over and out of the cup.”

 Dude!
 Move this one to the Answered Questions page too.